OWASP Glue Tool Project

 - Alex Lock

-Involvement in the development and promotion of Pipeline is actively encouraged!
+Involvement in the development and promotion of Glue is actively encouraged!
 You do not have to be a security expert or a programmer to contribute.
 Some of the ways you can help are as follows:

-We could implement some of the later items on the roadmap sooner if someone wanted to help out with unit or automated regression tests
+We could implement some of the later items on the roadmap sooner if someone wanted to help out with a unit or automated regression tests

 Are you fluent in another language?
 Can you help translate the text strings in the Tool Project Template into that language?